minhhoangbui/minhhoangbui.github.io/aboutme.md

 Following this, I returned to Vietnam and works as a junior data scientist in an e-commerce startup named Chappiebot Inc. My role here is to develop and implement state-of-the-art algorithm to classify image in their website and also preprocess user command using NLP.

+At the moment, I'm working in a Japanese company which focuses on the applications of Deep Learning, especially Computer Vision, in retail industry.
+My main mission is to optimize deep learning model to work well within embedded system.

 I work mainly in Python and my favorite frameworks in Deep Learning are TensorFlow and PyTorch.
 As a junior data scientist, I am motivated and willing to contribute my knowledge and skills to any company which treasure them.
 I am open to any offer in the domain of Data Science which involves researching and implementing deep learning architecture.